harishb00/Automated-Attendance-Marking-System/README.md

 ```

 ### Image Format
-- db -> create a folder with all the student id images as in the id card/ student profile.
+- Create a folder with all the student id images as in the id card/ student profile.
 Image name should be the roll number with the image extension.

 ### How to Use?
 - First, run the 'encoder.py' file to find 'face encodings' of all the student profile images in 'db' directory.
 The output is stored as a pickle file in the specified path.